april-tools/colorai/cfp.md

 ## Submissions

-We invite three types of submissions:
+We invite two types of submissions:

 - novel research on low-rank representations in AI or retrospective papers on lessons learned and reproducibility studies (up to 4 pages, excluding references in [AAAI format](https://aaai.org/conference/aaai/aaai-25/))
 - papers already accepted at a major AI and ML conference this year (in the original format and length)